A Word on Science, Art-Making, and Trump’s Wall

 So here’s my counter-story of selective permeability:

+We owe our eukaryotic lives, essentially, to indigestion and lazy policing, to symbiosis in the face of disruption.
 Because my body is not made of microscopic dictatorships with border police at every gate.
 My body is a contact zone, the product of billions of years of unlikely kinship among the strangest partners.